jeyasri-senthil/Movie-Recommender/README.md

 *The Full MovieLens Dataset consisting of 26 million ratings and 750,000 tag applications from 270,000 users on all the 45,000 movies in this dataset can be accessed here.*

 ### **Future Improvements**
 *There are many ways to improve this movie recommender.
 One possible improvement is to use more advanced recommendation techniques, such as matrix factorization or deep learning.
-Another improvement could be to incorporate additional features, such as movie genres or release year, to make more targeted recommendations.*
+Another improvement could be to use additional features, such as movie genres or release year, to make more targeted recommendations.*